Storyline 2 and 3

-Below is an example of an e-learning system I designed to showcase my instructional design skills.
-This is a partial prototype of an online training system for new Instructional Designers.
+Below is a partial prototype of an e-learning system I designed as a demonstration of an online training system for new Instructional Designers.
 All UI and images were placeholders.

 Two modules are built out in some detail: the Red Flags module under Client Interactions, and the Who Do I Ask? module under Internal Communication.
 Each module encourages learners to record reflections in their journal, which will be shared with their mentor at a later date.
 The journal can always be accessed from the home screen.